News & Insights

 III.
 Cost-Effectiveness and Volume Suitability

-• Volume Range: Perfectly suited for medium annual volumes ranging from 500 to 50,000 pieces.
+• Volume Range: This method is perfectly suited for medium annual volumes ranging from 500 to 50,000 pieces, making it efficient and cost-effective for these production runs.

-• Tooling Longevity: The reusability of metal molds makes it cost-effective for medium- to high-volume production.
+• Tooling Longevity: Although initial tooling costs are higher than those for aluminum sand castings, the longevity of reusable metal molds makes permanent mold aluminum casting cost-effective for medium- to high-volume production.

 Diverse Industries Served